 Moreover, there are numerous examples of long term damage to individual autonomy and identity caused by torture, to some extent irrespective of whether the victim’s will was broken.
 For example, some victims of prolonged torture in prisons in authoritarian states are so psychologically damaged that even when released they are unable to function as normal adult persons, i.e. as rational choosers pursuing their projects in a variety of standard interpersonal contexts such as work and family.

-Given the above definition of torture, we can distinguish torture from the following practices.
+Given the above definition of torture (elaborated in Miller 2005 and 2009), we can distinguish torture from the following practices.

 Secondly, torture needs to be distinguished from excruciatingly painful medical procedures.
 Consider the case of a rock-climber who amputates a fellow climber’s arm, which got caught in a crevice in an isolated and inhospitable mountain area.
 These kinds of case differ from torture in a number of respects.
 For example, such medical procedures are consensual and not undertaken to break some persons’ will, but rather to promote their physical wellbeing or even to save their life.